shellicar/reference-foundation/README.md

 For more information on configuring `tsup`, check out the official [tsup documentation][tsup].

-### Building with esbuild
+### Building applications with esbuild

 **esbuild** is a highly performant JavaScript and TypeScript bundler and minifier.

+Note that tsup uses esbuild under the hood.

-I use **esbuild** because it efficiently handles bundling, minifying, ESM output, and code splitting, making the TypeScript build process easier and faster compared to other tools.
+I use **esbuild** to build the applicatio npackages, because it efficiently handles bundling, minifying, ESM output, and code splitting, making the TypeScript build process easier and faster compared to other tools.

-The build process is configured using a `build.mts` file, which leverages **tsx** to execute the build commands.
+The application build process is configured using a `build.mts` file, which leverages **tsx** to execute the build commands.
+I then use plugins to perform common logic, such as loading GraphQL files, or adding version information.
 You can build or watch using the following commands:

 ```json
 "build": "tsx build.mts",